What is fixed asset depreciation?

 Where does accumulated depreciation go on a balance sheet

-Accumulated depreciation on the balance sheet is shown directly under the corresponding fixed asset account.
-For example, when a company possesses machinery, the initial cost of that machinery is recorded under the “Machinery” fixed asset category.
-Below this figure, the accumulated depreciation for the machinery is shown as a negative value, which decreases the total asset value.
-The net book value, or carrying value, of the asset is determined by subtracting the accumulated depreciation from the original cost, reflecting the asset’s remaining worth to the company.
+Accumulated depreciation appears directly below the corresponding fixed asset account.
+For example, if a company owns machinery, the original cost appears under the “Machinery” category.
+Directly below, accumulated depreciation shows as a negative value, reducing the total asset value.
+The difference between the two figures gives the net book value — the asset’s remaining worth to the company.

-We take depreciation and leasing seriously
+Fixed asset depreciation and leasing – taken seriously

 We undertake detailed modelling of fixed asset depreciation and lease calculation rules for both accounting and tax.